MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 #### <a name="oneoffpayments_existing-agreement"></a>Request One-off Payment on an Existing Agreement

 Use a `POST /api/providers/{providerId}/agreements/{agreementId}/oneoffpayments` endpoint in order to charge your customer one time for extra services.
+Use case: When the customer has an active agreement and wants to order extra services/products.
+The customer initiates this flow, and the customer needs to swipe.
+The merchant needs to capture the payment, to avoid that the payment will end up as being expired.
+It is not possible to capture expired payments.